Cinema of East Asia

-East Asian cinema is cinema produced in East Asia or by people from this region.
-It is part of Asian cinema, which in turn is part of world cinema.
+The Cinema of East Asia is cinema produced in East Asia or by people from this region.
+It is part of cinema of Asia, which in turn is part of world cinema.

 The most significant film industries that are categorized as East Asian cinema are the industries of Mainland China, Hong Kong, Japan, South Korea, and Taiwan.
 The term is sometimes confused with Southeast Asian cinema, as the cinematic traditions between the two Asian sub-regions have their own uniquely distinct markers that are often conflated and incorrectly referred to as such, which include the likes of Singapore, Malaysia, Indonesia, Vietnam, Thailand, and the Philippines.

 Styles and genres

 The scope of East Asian cinema is huge and covers a vast array of different film styles and genres, as the region's rich cinematic traditions are particularly well-known internationally for its production of the following types of genres such as: